-where PB_r is information used to determine the code region; PB_r is associated with a record storing measurement data of code region r.
+where $PB_r$ is information used to determine the code region; $PB_r$ is associated with a record storing measurement data of code region r.
 When an activation of r finishes, its measurement data will be updated into the record.
 Each process keeps a profiling data of all instrumented code regions.

 An analysis component can obtain the profiling data through pull or push mode.
 In pull mode, profiling data is stored in shared memory.
 The analysis component calls the getProfilingData operation of MI in order to obtain the requested profiling data.
-In push mode, the most recent updated measurements of n code regions are stored into a flush buffer size n, buf_n.
+In push mode, the most recent updated measurements of n code regions are stored into a flush buffer size n, $buf_n$ .
 Performance measurements are incrementally sent to Data Receiving and Publishing (DRP) component of SM (see Figure 1).
-Figure 3 presents the algorithm

-'''

-procedure sis_start(PBr))
+Figure 3 presents the algorithm used to send measurement data to the monitoring middleware.
+In addition, every t seconds since the last time the buffer is flushed to DRP, the buffer will be flushed if it is not empty.
+With this algorithm, performance measurements of n last executed code regions are flushed to DRP incrementally in maximum t seconds.
+As a result, we ensure that the requester receives the newly-updated profiling measurement of a code region no longer than t seconds since the measurement of a code region no longer than t seconds since the measurement of a code region no longer than t seconds since the measurement of a code region no longer than t seconds since the measurement is updated.

+We have already implemented the push mode and currently are implementing the pull mode.
+We are currently investigating to develop application sensors so that they store collected data into shared memory.
+The task to support pushing or pulling profiling data will be done by MI.
+Also the getProfilingData operation will support requests based on MIR [36]. procedure sis\start( $PB_r$ ))

 begin

-start the measurement of r.
+''' start the measurement of r.

 if (it is first execution of r) then

 send PB_r to DRP component of SM.

-end if
+end if '''

 end

-procedure sis_stop(PB_r))
+procedure sis\stop( $PB_r$ ))

 begin

-stop the measurement of r.
+''' stop the measurement of r.

 update performance measurements in PB_r.

 if (PB_r \text{ is not in } buf_n) then

 add PB_r into buf_n.

 else

 update PB_r in buf_n.

 end if

 if (buf_n \text{ is full}) then

 flush whole buf_n to DRP.

 reset buf_n.

-end if
+end if '''

 end

-'''